-The BYHC Girls Program is currently looking for players for the 2018-2019 season.
+The BYHC Girls Program has begun and is currently looking for players for the 2018-2019 season.
 If you or your daughter is between the ages of 9-14 (birth years 2004-2009), please reach out to learn more about girls hockey at BYHC!

 The Baltimore Stars Girls Program welcomes you!

 Established early in 2005, the Baltimore Stars Girls Program and has a long history of excellence in girls’ ice hockey.
 We are a place for girls to experience, learn and grow in the sport of ice hockey.
 Our primary goal is to have as many girls as possible try and participate in the wonderful and lifelong sport of ice hockey.
 Secondary to this, many of our hockey alumni have gone on to distinguished travel and college careers.

 We invite you to come out and talk to our staff, coaches and players about girls’ ice hockey.
 It is a sport like no other.